Are you considering whether you should include a tie with business casual attire?

 - A blazer with a dress shirt and wool trousers

 As a finishing touch, you may also include a pocket square to complement your tie.
-And of course, it’s better to wear a polished dress shoe rather than your beat-down sneakers.
+And of course, it’s better to wear a business casual dress shoe rather than your beat-down sneakers.

 You can also make the tie appear more casual when you tie your tie with a looser knot — e.g. a four-in-hand knot instead of a full windsor — and unbuttoning the top button of your shirt.